 - 1. The intuitive TGD based proposal has been that since quark spinors are massless in H, the masslessness in the 8-D sense could somehow solve the problems caused by the massivation in the construction of twistor scattering amplitudes.
 However, no obvious mechanism has been identified.
 One step in this direction was the realization that in H quarks propagate with well-defined chiralities and only the square of Dirac equation is satisfied.
 For a quark of given helicity the spinor can be identified as helicity spinor. - 2.
 M^8 quark momenta are in general complex as algebraic integers.
 They are the counterparts of the area momenta x_i of momentum twistor space whereas H momenta are identified as ordinary momenta.
 Total momenta of Galois confined states have as components ordinary integers. - 3.
-The M^8 counterpart of the 8-D massless condition in H is the restriction of momenta to mass shells $m^2 = r_n$ determined as roots of P. The M^8 counterpart of Dirac equation in H is octonionic Dirac equation, which is algebraic as everything in M^8 and analogous to massless Dirac equation.
-The solution is a helicity spinor $\tilde{\lambda}$ associated with the massive momentum.
+The M^8 counterpart of the Dirac equation in H would be an octonionic Dirac equation, which is algebraic as everything in M^8 and analogous to the massless Dirac equation.
+The natural guess is that in H quarks satisfy the Dirac equation $D(H)\Psi = 0$.
+There are however excellent reasons to ask whether H spinors satisfy $D(M^4)\Psi = 0$ so that M^8 spinors as octonionic spinors would correspond to off-mass shell states with mass squared values given by the roots of P.